shiming-chen/GNDAN/README.md

 | SUN | 50.3 | 35.0 | 41.3 | 65.6 |
 | AWA2 | 61.7 | 79.1 | 69.3 | 71.3 |

-**Note**: All of above results run on a server with an AMD Ryzen 7 5800X CPU and one Nvidia RTX A6000 GPU.
+**Note**: All of above results are run on a server with an AMD Ryzen 7 5800X CPU and one Nvidia RTX A6000 GPU.

 ## References
 Parts of our codes based on: